 While this account of hell is fictional, there may be some fact to support varying degrees of punishment in hell.
 The primary passage to support this possibility is found in Revelation 20:11-15.
 There, people are judged according to what they had done as "recorded in the books" (Revelation 20:12).
 While this may indicate that the "lake of fire" is made up of varying degrees of torment, the Bible's emphasis is on avoiding eternal separation from God.
 It is to be avoided since God desires that no one would perish (John 3:16), but have eternal life.

 While it is not enjoyable to discuss the afterlife of unbelievers, Jesus was clear that many would spend the afterlife apart from Him.
-Matthew 7:13-14 notes, "Wide is the gate and broad is the road that leads to destruction, and many enter through it.
-But small is the gate and narrow the road that leads to life, and only a few find it."
+Matthew 7:13-14 notes, "Enter by the narrow gate.
+For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
+For the gate is narrow and the way is hard that leads to life, and those who find it are few."
 Notice again that the emphasis Jesus gave was to follow Him and to avoid hell, not to seek a lower punishment in hell.

 Luke 16:19-31 also notes the punishment of hell will be severe for all who endure it.
 In Luke 16:24, a certain rich man begged for a drop of water on his tongue to quench his agony.
 Furthermore, he begged God to send someone to warn his family about the agony of hell so they would not receive the same punishment (Luke 16:28).